National Covid Memorial STILL (1).jpg

 Marked By Covid’s augmented reality Lens powers the National Covid Memorial’s intimate, interactive exploration of more than one million remembrances.

-This powerful collection of photos and stories of those lost to Covid – chronicled by the people who love them – is touring the U.S. to collect more than one million remembrances and raise funds for a permanent monument in the nation’s capital.
+This powerful collection of photos and stories of Covid victims – chronicled by the people who love them – is touring the U.S. to collect more than one million remembrances and raise funds for a permanent monument in the nation’s capital.

 • Los Angeles, CA